Indian River State College teaches law enforcement how to interact with people with autism

 The eight-hour class goes above and beyond the state requirement of four hours by the Florida Department of Law Enforcement.

-According to the Centers for Disease Control, people considered to be on the autism spectrum learn, behave, communicate, and interact differently.
+According to the Centers for Disease Control and Prevention, people considered to be on the autism spectrum learn, behave, communicate and interact differently.

 However, nothing about how they look separates them from other people.